Corporate Europe Observatory

 Approving the GM potato: conflicts of interest, flawed science and fierce lobbying

-In June 2009, experts from the European Food Safety Authority (EFSA)’s panel on genetically modified organisms (GMO panel) approved the use of an antibiotic marker gene for GMOs.
-This controversial decision was key for the European Commission in giving the green light in March 2010 to grow BASF’s genetically modified Amflora potato in the EU.
+In March 2010, the European Commission approved BASF's genetically modified Amflora potato for cultivation in the European Union.
 CEO has investigated the background to this decision, including the controversial scientific advice provided by the European Food Safety Authority on the use of antibiotic resistant marker genes.
 CEO found that more than half of EFSA's GMO panel had conflicts of interest, as defined by the OECD.
 Their advice, which contravened WHO guidelines, contributed to the approval of the GM potato - and is likely to lead to the approval of similar GM crops in the near future.

 Amflora is now being cultivated in open fields in Germany, Sweden and the Czech Republic, and two other GM plants (both cottons developed by Monsanto) containing the same antibiotic marker gene are in the pipeline waiting approval for cultivation.